will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

 3. **Broadcast** its entire updated state into the network as a new message.

 We don't impose any message type details on communication between nodes, so we can think of every action as based on reading some message from the network and updating its state appropriately in response.
-More simply, since all messages are simply a full recording of a node's local state at sending time, we can consider every action as based on reading the remote (past) state of some other node and acting in response.
-So, for example, if we apply this to the [base Raft TLA+ spec](https://github.com/ongardie/raft.tla/blob/master/raft.tla), we can have election related actions `GrantVote`, `RecordGrantedVote`, and `BecomeLeader` actions as follows:
+More simply, since all messages are simply a full recording of a node's local state at sending time, we can view every action as based on reading the remote (past) state of some other node and acting in response.

+So, for example, if we apply this approach to the [original Raft TLA+ spec](https://github.com/ongardie/raft.tla/blob/master/raft.tla), we can have election related actions `GrantVote`, `RecordGrantedVote`, and `BecomeLeader` actions as follows:
 <pre>
 <span style="color: green">\* Server i grants its vote to a candidate server.</span>
 <b>GrantVote</b>(i, m) ==